 - (c) Failure to Disclose; False or Misleading Disclosure; Refusal to Admit.
-(1) A party that without substantial justification fails to disclose information required by these rules shall not be permitted to present any evidence not so disclosed at trial or on a summary judgment motion made, unless such failure has not caused and will not cause significant harm, or such preclusion is disproportionate to that harm.
-The court, after holding a hearing if requested, may impose any other sanction proportionate to the harm, including any of the sanctions authorized in these rules, and the payment of reasonable expenses including attorney fees caused by the failure. - (2) If a party fails to admit the genuineness of any document or the truth of any matter as requested, under these rules and if the party requesting the admissions thereafter proves the genuineness of the document or the truth of the matter, the requesting party may apply to the court for an order requiring the other party to pay the reasonable expenses incurred in making that proof, including reasonable attorney fees.
-The court shall make the order unless it finds that - (A) the request was held objectionable under these rules, or - (B) the admission sought was of no substantial importance, or - (C) the party failing to admit had reasonable ground to believe that the party might prevail on the matter, or - (D) there was other good reason for the failure to admit. - (d) Failure of Party to Attend at Own Deposition or Serve Answers to Interrogatories or Respond to Request for Inspection.
-If a party or an officer, director, or managing agent of a party or a person designated to testify on behalf of a party fails (1) to appear before the officer who is to take the deposition, after being served with a proper notice; or (2) to serve answers or objections to interrogatories, after proper service of the interrogatories; or (3) to serve a written response to a request for inspection, after proper service of the request, the court in which the action is pending on motion may make such orders in regard to the failure as are just, and among others it may take any action authorized by these rules.
+(1) A party that without substantial justification fails to disclose information required by these rules C.R.C.P.
+26(a) or 26(e) shall not be permitted to present any evidence not so disclosed at trial or on a summary judgment motion made pursuant to C.R.C.P.
+56, unless such failure has not caused and will not cause significant harm, or such preclusion is disproportionate to that harm.
+The court, after holding a hearing if requested, may impose any other sanction proportionate to the harm, including any of the sanctions authorized in these subsections (b)(2)(A), (b)(2)(B) and (b)(2)(C) of this Rules, and the payment of reasonable expenses including attorney fees caused by the failure. - (2) If a party fails to admit the genuineness of any document or the truth of any matter as requested pursuant to C.R.C.P.
+36, under these rules and if the party requesting the admissions thereafter proves the genuineness of the document or the truth of the matter, the requesting party may apply to the court for an order requiring the other party to pay the reasonable expenses incurred in making that proof, including reasonable attorney fees.
+The court shall make the order unless it finds that - (A) the request was held objectionable under these rules pursuant to C.R.C.P.
+36(a), or - (B) the admission sought was of no substantial importance, or - (C) the party failing to admit had reasonable ground to believe that the party might prevail on the matter, or - (D) there was other good reason for the failure to admit. - (d) Failure of Party to Attend at Own Deposition or Serve Answers to Interrogatories or Respond to Request for Inspection.
+If a party or an officer, director, or managing agent of a party or a person designated pursuant to C.R.C.P.
+Rules 30(b)(6) or 31(a) to testify on behalf of a party fails (1) to appear before the officer who is to take the deposition, after being served with a proper notice; or (2) to serve answers or objections to interrogatories submitted pursuant to C.R.C.P.
+33, after proper service of the interrogatories; or (3) to serve a written response to a request for inspection submitted pursuant to C.R.C.P.
+34, after proper service of the request, the court in which the action is pending on motion may make such orders in regard to the failure as are just, and among others it may take any action authorized by subparagraphs (A), (B), and (C) of subsection (b)(2) of this Rule. these rules.
 Any motion specifying a failure under clauses (2) or (3) of this subsection shall be accompanied by a certification that the movant in good faith has conferred or attempted to confer with the party failing to answer or respond in an effort to obtain such answer or response without court action.
 In lieu of any order or in addition thereto, the court shall require the party failing to act or the attorney advising that party or both to pay the reasonable expenses, including attorney fees, caused by the failure unless the court finds that the failure was substantially justified or that other circumstances make an award of expenses unjust.